FY 2019 Mid-Year Request for Applications (RFA) Capacity Building Projects

-- Using a multi-sector collaborative approach to achieve program goals and establish a foundation for sustainability and long-term implementation.
+The FY19 RFA funded Building Local Capacity projects focus on linking direct nutrition education with policy, systems, and environmental change (PSE) interventions and using a multi-sector collaborative approach to achieve project goals and establish a foundation for sustainability and long-term implementation.

 - SNAP-Ed Program Parameters – provides details about federal and state guidelines for implementing SNAP-Ed, including allowable and unallowable activities and purchases.
 Work with your Project Manager to ensure allowability before purchase.